 Stem and roughly rip the kale leaves, leaving large pieces.
 Whisk together all other ingredients except the seeds, until smooth.
 Pour the sauce over the kale along with the sesame seeds.
 Use your hands to mix it all together making sure that every leaf is coated.
 Arrange the kale in a single layer on 2 baking trays.
-Bake at 300F for 30 minutes and then check and flip them over if the bottoms are completely dry and bake for up to another 20 minutes, checking after every 5-10 minutes.
+Bake at 300F for 30 minutes and then check - if they're becoming dry on the bottom flip them over and bake for up to another 20 minutes, checking after every 5-10 minutes.
+IF after the first 30 minutes they're still quite wet, increase the temperature to 325F and bake another 20 minutes before flipping them.
 They should be crispy when they're done.
 Some will be ready sooner than others so you can

 - I've found that its best to keep large kale pieces and fold them over to make them thicker once the coating is on them, otherwise they become really brittle and break easily.

 - Add lemon zest for a stronger lemon taste.

 - The sesame seeds are optional but they add extra texture and flavour.

 - Don't skip the nutritional yeast - I first created the recipe without it but it didn't taste quite right.